 As part of the annual budget development process, the Board of Directors reviews the budget calendar and schedules a series of workshop/study sessions, ultimately resulting in a budget adoption.
-The workshop/study sessions allows the Board of Directors and the public an opportunity to hear staff's preliminary outlook for the upcoming budget and more importantly to voice priorities, goals and objectives.
+The workshop/study sessions allow the Board of Directors and the public an opportunity to hear staff's preliminary outlook for the upcoming budget and more importantly to voice priorities, goals and objectives.

-The following budget calendar is presented to aid in the preparation of the fiscal year 2017-2018 budget:
+The following budget calendar is presented to aid in the preparation of the budget:

-January 08, 2019 Budget Calendar Approved by the Board of Directors February 2018 General Manager/Department Head Meetings March 2018 Revenue/Expenditure estimates due from all departments to Finance March 2018 Finance Department prepares preliminary information for review with General Manager and Director of Operations/Safety April 29, 2019 First Public Budget Workshop/Study Session May 23, 2019 Second Public Budget Workshop/Study Session June 18, 2019 Public Hearing & Adoption of Budget (FY 2019-2020)
+February 02, 2021 Budget Calendar Approved by the Board of Directors Feb. & Mar.
+2021 General Manager/Department Head Meetings - Estimates Due March 23, 2021 First Public Budget Workshop/Study Session April 27, 2021 Second Public Budget Workshop/Study Session June 1, 2021 Public Hearing & Adoption of Budget